ctron/hcloud-okd-setup/letsencrypt/README.md

 # Let's encrypt this setup

-This setup makes use of [Let's encrypt](https://letsencrypt.org/) to secure the whole setup using trusted certificates.
+This setup can use [Let's encrypt](https://letsencrypt.org/) to secure the whole setup using trusted certificates.

 **Note:** If you think Let's encrypt is awesome, then please consider donating: